 It is easy to compose scriptures, but very difficult to follow them.
 The scriptural methods for seeking the Truth are complex and subtle.
 I forgot the scriptures in my practice of Soham.
 I forgot the texts in my yogic techniques.
 Still, I attained perfection, the bliss of Consciousness.
 O Lalli!
 Now the goal of life is fulfilled.
 (Lalleshwari, Section 131)

-The mantra Soham, “I am he,” consists of So, “he,” and Aham, “I.” I renounced Aham in the form of my pride and expanded to become perfect.
+The mantra Soham, “I am That,” consists of So, “That,” and Aham, “I.” I renounced Aham in the form of my pride and expanded to become perfect.
 I expanded into Shiva and became Shiva.
 (Lalleshwari, Section 149)

 I read and study only one word, and that word is Soham.
 When I seized that word I caught Lord Shiva himself.
 In the fire of that word all my dross was burned to ashes, and I became pure gold.
 (Lalleshwari, Section 152)